maciej-jonczyk/network-ala/README.md

 *string12-network.sh* - network based on STRING 12 release and UniProt IDs

 *score-hist.r* - histogram for "Combined score"

+*average-UPs.r* - R script for expression averaging (averaging for different NAMs mapped to one UP)

 - [ ] construction of STRING network for all mapped probes